 A new computer doesn’t have to be expensive to work well!
 Even many of today’s lower-cost computers work well for laser applications.
 As long as you don’t buy the cheapest computer you can find you should be fine.
 One thing to avoid is the Intel Celeron processor – while they are good processors, and will work with the laser, they don’t process graphics with the speed most laser users desire.

-Operating System: All new Epilog lasers are designed to work with all versions of Windows 2000, XP, Vista, 7,8, and 10 operating systems.
+Operating System: All current production Epilog lasers are designed to work with Windows 7,8, 10, and 11 operating systems.

 RAM (Random Access Memory): 512 MB is recommended.
 RAM is kind of like short-term memory.
 It’s fast, readily available for the computer to access and makes time consuming tasks go much quicker if you have lots of it.
 Most users won’t notice a difference if they add more than 512 MB to their system, but almost all uses will notice the speed difference that 512 MB provides when compared to 256 MB (256 MB is essentially the next step down from 512 MB).

 Processor Speed: A faster processor will allow you to do more tasks in less time.
 While it’s not necessary to purchase the fastest processor available, you’ll want either an AMD Athalon processor or an Intel Pentium IV processor (do not purchase a computer that is using an Intel Celeron processor – they’re too slow for graphics applications).
 Processor speeds are always improving, but processor speeds of about 2.0 GHz or faster are a good place to start.